On this course you can:

 Applicants whose first language is not English, and who do not have GCSE English language at grade C or above, require English language proficiency at a minimum of IELTS band 6.5 or equivalent with no component less than 6.0.

-Qualified Teacher status (QTS) on recommendation to the Teaching Agency.
+Qualified Teacher status (QTS) on recommendation to the National College for Teaching and Leadership.

 Fortunately enough I was able to find StudyPortals.
 Right from the start of the application to getting the confirmation of admission I was using StudyPortals.